sodadata/soda-core/docs/README.md

 * Matillion
 * Luigi

-If you like it so far, encourage us and
+If you like the goals of this project, encourage us and
 <a class="github-button" href="https://github.com/sodadata/soda-sql" data-icon="octicon-star" data-size="large" aria-label="Star sodadata/soda-sql on GitHub">star soda-sql on GitHub</a>

 Next check out [Getting started](installation.md) for installation and [the tutorial](tutorial.md)